 Although students can use Fix it!
 Grammar on its own, when combined with Structure and Style, really reinforces many of the techniques they learn in that program and gives students a greater opportunity to practice their techniques by improving texts with dress ups, openers and decorations.

-Each book lets students work with a different classic story (The Nose Tree, Robin Hood, the Frog Prince, the Little Mermaid, Chanticleer and Sir Gaewin and the Green Knight), which not only keeps the work fresh and progressively challenging, but exposes students to classic literature as well, which we loved.
+Each book lets students work with a different classic story (The Nose Tree, Robin Hood, the Frog Prince, the Little Mermaid, Mowgli and Shere Khan and so on), which not only keeps the work fresh and progressively challenging, but exposes students to classic stories as well, which we loved.